lsst-tstn/tstn-006/index.rst

 ..
 [2] The Polycold line of products was bought out by Edwards Vacuum between the purchase of the equipment and the writing of this handbook.
 Part numbers for Polycold equipment refer to the numbers on the original purchase order from Brooks.

-temperature for the ATS CCD is -94C/179K (Cryocon channel A).
+A typical operating temperature for the ATS CCD is -94C/179K (Cryocon channel A).
 At the lab in Tucson, when the CCD is at 179K, the Cold Plate temperature (Cryocon channel C) is roughly 158K while the Cold Head (Cryocon channel B) sits around 126K. **A key concept to keep in mind is that the CCD should